WenServices/ClassifyAI/README.md

 ## Alpha Versions

+- 0.1.0
-- 0.1.0 - First Version that is able to take user inputs and respond with the given model
+  - First Version that is able to take user inputs and respond with the given model
-- 0.2.0 - API Test scripts - TBA
+- 0.2.0
+  - You can now define and run tests for your models in /test
+  - New default models finance and healthcare + Tests
+  - New Approach on healthcare model to not set the value key but let openAI API decide what to fill
 - 0.3.0 - create, edit and delete models over python API - TBA
 - 0.4.0 - Management Website to create, edit and delte models - TBA
 - 0.5.0 - Documentation on https://docs.wen.solutions/docs/Intro - TBA